Overview of Learning Disorders

 Learning disorders are conditions that cause a discrepancy between potential and actual levels of academic performance as predicted by the person’s intellectual abilities.
 Learning disorders involve impairments or difficulties in concentration or attention, language development, or visual and aural information processing.
 Diagnosis includes cognitive, educational, speech and language, medical, and psychologic evaluations.
 Treatment consists primarily of educational management and sometimes medical, behavioral, and psychologic therapy.

 Learning disorders are considered a type of neurodevelopmental disorder.
 Neurodevelopmental disorders are neurologically based conditions that appear early in childhood, typically before school entry.
 These disorders impair development of personal, social, academic, and/or occupational functioning and typically involve difficulties with the acquisition, retention, or application of specific skills or sets of information.
 The disorders may involve dysfunction in attention, memory, perception, language, problem-solving, or social interaction.
-Other common neurodevelopmental disorders include attention-deficit/hyperactivity disorder, autism spectrum disorders, and intellectual disability.
+Other common neurodevelopmental disorders include attention-deficit/hyperactivity disorder, autism spectrum disorder, and intellectual disability.

 Specific learning disorders affect the ability to